soodoku/tldr/summaries/56_measuring_crime.md

 ### Misc.

+* Violent Crime: "Homicide, rape, robbery, and aggravated assault are violent crimes; an FBI statistic about the number or rate of violent crime includes these four, and only these four, offenses."

 * A national survey of nearly 8,000 police officers from large departments, conducted in 2016, estimated that 37% of officers reported formal or informal expectations to meet a predetermined number of tickets, arrests, citations, or summonses.

+* Burglary Vs. Robbery: If someone broke into your house while you were out and stole your television, you were burgled, not robbed.

 * Every year since the NCVS began, the violent crime victimization rate has been more than five times as large for persons age 12 to 24 as for persons age 65 and over.